Creating and Filling Histograms

 Outputs in Athena

-The formalism is exactly the same as for trees.
 You need to tell the THistSvc service which file to write for the ANALYSIS stream.
-You can just add the following to your jobOptions to do this (see main Athena tutorial for more info):
+You will find the following in your jobOptions doing this (see main Athena tutorial for more info):

 jps.AthenaCommonFlags.HistOutputs = ["ANALYSIS:MyxAODAnalysis.outputs.root"]